-- a maximum of 6 units from Science can count towards the study pattern for the Preliminary or HSC year - in the Preliminary Year, the pattern of study must comprise a minimum of 12 units and in the HSC Year a minimum of 10 units.
+- a maximum of 6 units from Science can count towards the study pattern for the Preliminary HSC and 7 units of Science for the HSC course. - in the Preliminary Year, the pattern of study must comprise a minimum of 12 units and in the HSC Year a minimum of 10 units.